-Examples of Irony (Verbal)Here are some examples of verbal irony:
+Easy Examples of IronyHere are some easy examples of irony:

-- That is just what I needed. (i.e., It isn't.)
+- That's just what I needed. (i.e., It isn't.)

-- I am so glad it has started raining. (i.e., I'm not.)
+- I'm so glad it's raining. (i.e., I'm not.)

 - James Bellamy, who has campaigned for years against the Dangerous Dogs Act, was hospitalised after a vicious attack by his neighbour's dog.

 - Mr Paul Jones arrived too late to chair a town-planning meeting due to the roads being grid locked with traffic.

 Why Should I Care about Irony?If you're analysing someone else's writing and they've used irony, you ought to recognise it.